 I picked up my son from school one day when a classmate of his, walking ahead of us by a few feet, turned around and pulled the outer corners of his eyes away from his face.
 I blinked a few times to make sure I wasn’t seeing things.
 I didn’t say anything to my son.
 I didn’t stop the father who hadn’t seen what his son had done.
 I didn’t do anything for a while.

-Despite all my bluster about calling out racists and talking about the hard topics and taking responsibility for my first amendment rights, I still fell back on my old habit of not making waves, not kicking up a fuss, keeping the “wrong” attention from falling on me.
+Despite all my bluster about calling out racists, talking about the hard topics, and taking responsibility for my first amendment rights, I still fell back on my old habit of not making waves, not kicking up a fuss, keeping the “wrong” attention from falling on me.
 Being a good little Asian.
 I didn’t want to be the person to call out a kid for acting like a racist, to make the teacher uncomfortable by insisting she do something about it.
 This young, white woman in her first year of kindergarten teaching who seems sweet and so terribly green.

 But then I changed my mind.
 I have sharp, woke, supportive friends, who reminded me of my rights and responsibilities.

-Other friends, parents at the school, reminded me that this was the one time that I saw it.
+They reminded me that this was the one time that I saw it.
 Did I really believe that the one time this kid made this gesture was the only time?

 The takeaway from that conversation was that she didn’t think it was a big deal.
 She thought I was making a fuss, being a pain.
 A helicopter mom.
 Maybe even a tiger mom.
-She also didn’t want to do anything about what happened.
-She was uncomfortable having to tell another family that their kid acted like a racist.
+She didn’t want to do anything about what happened.
+She felt uncomfortable having to tell another family that their kid acted like a racist.
 She resented my emailing her and asking her to make herself uncomfortable.

 To all white parents out there, wakey wakey.
 Your kids are internalizing the racism that is inherent in our culture.
 They see that most of the kids at their school are white.
 They see that almost all of their teachers are white.
 They see that most of the people walking down the street in the UES are white.
 They see that the people who get on the elevators with them to go home are white while the men in the blue uniforms who vacuum the carpets and take out the trash are black or brown.
 They see that all the nannies and grounds keepers and restaurant workers, cashiers, delivery people, bus drivers are brown or black.
 They see that the people who service their moms and dads are black or brown.
 They see that the dry cleaners are all East Asians.
 They are learning about the racial order of the world.
 They are learning about racial hierarchy.
 They are learning the offensive gestures and words that express those racist ideas.
 They probably don’t understand what they see and certainly it will be years before they understand the full significance of the ideas they are gulping down daily from the cultural river we all drink from.
 These racist ideas are in plain view for them to take in, and they are gulping it down because our culture pours it out for everyone.
 They are subconsciously constructing the world view provided by white supremacy.
 You think your kids are sponges?
 They are sucking up this poison every day.
 That’s what their little brains do.
 And it’s incumbent upon you to administer the antidote every chance you get.